fredlcore/BSB-LAN/docs/de/testimonials.md

 ---

 <B><I>Just WOW!
-It is incredible how fast I received it aus you.
+It is incredible how fast I received it from you.
 I was overwhelmed by the amount of information it is supplying.
 I must say you did something awesome and I already shared the project in local forums.</B></I>
 *Jan aus Tschechien*

 ---